A symmetry result in $\mathbb{R}^2$ for global minimizers of a general type of nonlocal energy: Proof of the main result

-The proof of the main result follows the step of the Theorem 4.2.1 in \cite{nonlocal}.
-We underline the main ideas from \cite{nonlocal}, and focus on the new computations needed for the type of energy here introduced. \begin{proof}[Proof of Theorem \ref{Theorem}] We organize the proof in four steps.\\ \textbf{Step 1.
+\textbf{Step 1.
 A geometrical consideration} \\In order to prove that $u$ is one dimensional, one has to prove that the level sets of $u$ are hyperplanes.
 It is thus enough to prove that $u$ is monotone in any direction.
-Using this, one has that the level sets are both convex and concave, thus flat.\\
+Using this, one has that the level sets are both convex and concave, thus flat.